idris-industry/ikan/README.md

 # The big picture

 The entry `main : PkgIO ()` is just the IO () for our package manager (We may just use plain old IO () instead).However we do not do actions in IO directly,any operations would be implemented DSLs (deep embedding),which makes it convenient to do multiple kinds of interpretation,and allows a comprehensive way of viewing what happens at building.

+The reason for this kind of separation is that we can perform any analysis or inspection before actually perform it.Although the theories behind free monads are frightening,its usage is quite simple,and as users you will only see a simple monadic interface .

 DSLs:https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/embedding-short.pdf